 The project scope and objectives can influence the analysis methods and types of deliverables of the security risk assessment.
-The scope of a security risk assessment may cover the connection of the internal network with the Internet, the security protection for a computer centre, or even the information security of the whole department.
-Thus, the corresponding objectives may want to identify the security requirements such as protection when connecting to the Internet, to identify potentially risky areas in a computer room, or to assess the overall information security level of a department.
-The security requirements should be based on business needs, which are typically driven by the senior management, to identify the desired level of security protection in the B/D.
+The scope of a security risk assessment may cover the security measures of individual systems, the interactions between these systems, and the overall security posture of the system infrastructure within the B/D. Thus, the corresponding objectives may be to identify the security requirements, such as protecting individual systems, pinpointing potentially risky areas in system interactions, or assessing the overall information security level of a system infrastructure.
+The security requirements should be based on business needs, typically driven by the senior management, to identify the desired level of security protection in the B/D.